Sigmanificient/passport_cn/README.md

 The system is too basic and does not allow to leave a mail address to be informed when a time slot is available or even to choose to be given an appointment, any date, any time.

+Also, the webpage under Firefox gives an alert that tells to use Chrome.
+Why ? no reason given.
+Tried under Firefox and it works just fine.

 ![Y U NO](bonus/yunogivemeappointment.png)

 ## Solution